 Okawa mentioned in an interview that it were his schoolmates that came with an idea that saved him from depression and made it possible to have today’s actor Okawa in front of us.
 “Go audition at Gekidan Himawari!
 There you’ll learn how to act!“

 That was his turning point.

-Okawa took acting classes for years before debuting in 2005 – as a young 18 year old – in the musical SWITCH!, adaptation from a seinen manga of the same name.
+Okawa took acting classes for years before debuting in 2005 – as a young 18-year-old – in the musical SWITCH!, an adaptation from a seinen manga of the same name.